eridona/DonaLab-Handbook/README.md

 -Clear instructions for reporting different statuses (e.g. vacation vs conference attendance).<br/>
 -What specific details should be reported? (e.g. half-day vs full day).<br/>
   <br/>
+<a href="https://github.com/SAFE-Labs-Docs/Lab-Handbook/tree/main/1-POLICIES/09-Shared-Calendar">Click here for more examples from the community</a><br/>
   </i>
 </details>